ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 2. Copy the PCBuild\arm64 directory from your x86_64 build machine to the LearningPath directory on your ARM64 machine.

 {{% notice Note %}}
-You can use the Remote Desktop to copy a whole directory between two Windows machines with simple Ctrl+C / Ctrl+V.
+You can use the Remote Desktop to copy a whole directory between two Windows machines with Ctrl+C / Ctrl+V.
 {{% /notice %}}

 3. Copy the Lib directory from your x86_64 build machine to the LearningPath directory on your ARM64 machine.